LarryBoxler/Rhino3D-NonImagingOptics/README.md

 The intent for this plugin is to provide a quick sandbox for developing a non-imaging optical curve/surface shape to produce a desired output.

+To install the plugin from this repository copy the NonImaging.rhp and the NonImagingOptic.dll file from the bin directory into a local folder and install the plugin with the Rhino Plugin Manager.

 Future versions of the plugin are intended to provided some capability for estimating performance of the system.